-21. (a) What is Kant's formula for the synthetic a priori? (b) Why does Quine think that no propositions satisfy that formula?
+19. (a) What is Kant's formula for the analytic a priori? (b) Why does Quine think that no propositions satisfy that formula? (c) What is Kant’s formula for the synthetic a priori? (d) Why does Quine think that no propositions satisfy that formula?

 26. In your opinion, what bearing does the experimental evidence of widespread defects in deductive and probabilistic reasoning have on BonJour's claim that reasoning involves a priori insight into necessary truths?
 In your answer, you must discuss at least one type of experimental evidence and you must consider whether the evidence is evidence against BonJour's claim.

 27. For each of the authors on the list, say whether their epistemology is top-down or bottom-up and explain your answer:

 (a) Socrates in the Theaetetus (e) BonJour

 (c) Kant (g) Annis